amplience/dc-demostore-core/docs/DeepDive.md

 The `Site Pages` hierarchy defines the top navigation of the site.
 This hierarchy is always loaded server-side and available for the Next.js pages.

-Each commerce related node (Site Pages and Category Page) have an option populate sub nodes from commerce.
+Each commerce related node (Site Pages and Category Page) has an option to populate sub nodes from commerce.

 ![Site Pages](../media/site-pages-sub.png)